top of page

 Photo Credits: Bill Halkett (left) Google Earth 2023 (right)

-The plan got underway.
-Cormorant Street was closed at Douglas Street, and Pandora Ave was rerouted to tie in with Cormorant Street at Government Street.
-They saved what buildings they could and demolished the ones they couldn't.
-Their demise created enough space to construct Victoria's new Centennial Square, featuring a welcoming plaza with a specially designed fountain to honour Canada's 100th Birthday Celebration.
-It was a plan that aligned well with the Broad Street Pedestrian Mall and, ultimately, the big picture.
+In 1962, the council's Civic Precinct Plan got underway.
+Cormorant Street was closed at Douglas Street, and Pandora Avenue was rerouted to tie in with Cormorant Street at Government Street.
+They saved what buildings they could, demolished the ones they couldn't, and created enough space to construct the city's new Centennial Square with its specially designed fountain to honour Victoria's 100th Birthday.
+It was a plan that aligned well with Clack's Downtown Improvement Plan.

 1963::A Downtown Paint-Up Facelift